Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Lifecycle-Management/Device/Commission.md

 ![Screenshot of the unmanaged devices picker with a single device selected.](/assets/Images/Screenshots/Select-Unmanaged-Device-Light.png#only-light){ loading=lazy width="300" }
 ![Screenshot of the unmanaged devices picker with a single device selected.](/assets/Images/Screenshots/Select-Unmanaged-Device-Dark.png#only-dark){ loading=lazy width="300" }

+!!! warning "Privileged Device Commissioning"
+    When a `privileged` device is commissioned, a wipe/reset command is issued to the selected device set if they are present in Intune.
+    This is to preserve clean source as much as possible on potentially unclean hardware.
+    Other security classes are unaffected.

 4\.
-Press the `Select` button at the bottom of the selection drawer.
+Press the `Select` button at the bottom of the selection drawer to start the commissioning process.

 ## See Also